DariusRain/nodejs-course/README.md

 &nbsp;

 ### [_13)_](https://youtu.be/pKd0Rpw7O48?t=3153) Handling 'DELETE' requests.

 Code: <br>
 &nbsp;
 //See comments here [_branch:4-12@index.js_](https://github.com/DariusRain/nodejs-course/blob/4-13-handling-delete-requests-52-33/section-4-restful-api/index.js)<br>
-//The DELETE request was alot like a GET request with route parameters but adding deletion logic -
+//The DELETE request was alot like a GET request with route parameters but adding deletion logic - <br>
 //- after a value has been found and if false return a 404 status codeif value is not found.